Muriel MacDonagh: Later life

 MacDonagh suffered with poor health and depression, which led to periods of convalescence and confinement.
 When her husband was arrested after the Easter 1916 Rising, she was unable to see him before his execution on 3 May 1916, which heightened the intensity of her bereavement.
 Devastated by his death, and estranged from her parents due to their disapproval his involvement in the Rising, she lived with the Plunketts at Larkfield, Kimmage briefly, and then with relatives of her husband's in Thurles, County Tipperary.
 She later returned to Dublin to rent rooms in a Plunkett family property, 50 Marlborough Road.
 With two young children to support, she was nearly destitute, but like the other widows and orphans of the executed leaders of the Rising, they were aided by the Irish Volunteers Dependents' Fund, in her case with £250.
 She also served as an officer and committee member on this aid association.
 Her husband named her as his literary executor, and she prepared a collected edition of his poetry that was published in October 1916.
 The success of this volume, and his bestselling Literature in Ireland, due to be published at the time he was executed, eased her financial difficulties somewhat.

 She converted to Catholicism on 3 May 1917.

+Death

 MacDonagh died while swimming in the sea during a holiday with other 1916 widows and orphans in Skerries, County Dublin on 9 July 1917.
 She had almost not attended the holiday, as her son was in hospital having been injured in a fall.
 It is believed that she was attempting to swim to Shenick Island from Skerries, it is thought she may have wanted to place a tricolour flag on the island's Martello Tower.
-Her body was found near Loughshinny Island, and as there was no water in her lungs, it was concluded that she died of heart failure and not drowning.
+Her body was found near Loughshinny Beach, and as there was no water in her lungs, it was concluded that she died of heart failure and not drowning.
 As there was great interest in the 1916 widows and their families, her funeral at Glasnevin Cemetery attracted a large crowd of mourners estimated at 5,000 in the funeral procession.
 Following her death, there was a legal custody battle between the Giffords and the MacDonaghs over Donagh and Barbara.
 Their aunt Mary MacDonagh, a nun known as Sister Francesca and with whom MacDonagh had grown close, won custody.
 Even though several of her siblings offered to take the children, she placed them in a foster home.

 On the centenary of her death, a festival took place in Skerries in MacDonagh's memory.